raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## DownloadGeneralArtifact
 Takes in the Artifactory server's API address, Artifactory Identity token, desired output directory, Artifactory path within Artifactory where the artifact should be download from, file name of the artifact, and task string used for logging.

-The Global Variables `util.ServerApi`, `util.Token`, and `util.OutputDir` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.
+The Global Variables `util.ServerApi`, `util.Token`, `util.Logging`, and `util.OutputDir` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 Once the variables are set, the desired file is verified that it exists in the Artifactory path (ex: /repo/opt-folder/), and if so, it's downloaded to the output directory.
 The result string of "Success" or "Failed" is returned.